curtpw/cmi-innotech-website/_posts/2017-12-10-device-3-thermo.markdown

 [Tingle](http://matter.childmind.org/tingle.html) device,
 which also serves to track position of the hand with respect to the head and torso, but for a more narrow application (monitoring of body-focused repetitive behaviors).
-<iframe width="600" height="450" src="https://sketchfab.com/models/4f452eee264b4a8c8ce7055b76694938/embed" frameborder="0" allowvr allowfullscreen mozallowfullscreen="true" webkitallowfullscreen="true" onmousewheel=""></iframe>
+<iframe width="600" height="450" src="https://sketchfab.com/models/4f452eee264b4a8c8ce7055b76694938/embed?autospin=0.2&amp;autostart=1" frameborder="0" allowvr allowfullscreen mozallowfullscreen="true" webkitallowfullscreen="true" onmousewheel=""></iframe>
+The above 3D model represents the top half of the Thermo device enclosure.
+By 3D printing the enclosure, we are able to precisely orient the sensors mounted inside.
+The holes in the model correspond to individual sensors - 26 in total.
+The device also makes use of an accelerometer mounted on the main PCB (circuit board) in the bottom half of the enclosure.